CLAIRE-Labo/python-ml-research-template/README.md

   GPU and macOS + Apple Silicon) with a great user and development experience covering multiple use cases, including:
     - Your local machine, e.g. macOS + Apple Silicon or Intel CPU, Windows with WSL or Linux + GPU.
-    - Remote servers with GPUs, e.g. VMs on cloud providers, HaaS from EPFL IC.
+    - Remote servers with GPUs, e.g. VMs on cloud providers, HaaS at EPFL IC and RCP.
     - Managed platforms with GPUs, e.g. the EPFL IC and RCP Run:ai (Kubernetes) clusters.
 - Experiment management, tracking, and sharing with [Hydra](https://hydra.cc/) and [Weights & Biases](https://wandb.ai/site).